TatendaNelson/ai-cv-maker/README.md

 ![Tailwind CSS](https://img.shields.io/badge/Tailwind%20CSS-3.0-06B6D4?logo=tailwindcss)
 ![Vite](https://img.shields.io/badge/Vite-6.0-646CFF?logo=vite)

-## ✨ Features
+##  Features

-- **🤖 AI Job Analysis** - Paste any job description and our AI extracts keywords, required skills, seniority level, and industry
+- AI Job Analysis- Paste any job description, and our AI extracts keywords, required skills, seniority level, and industry
-- **📊 Match Score** - Get an instant overall match score plus breakdowns for skills, experience, keywords, and education
+- Match Score- Get an instant overall match score plus breakdowns for skills, experience, keywords, and education
-- **💡 Smart Suggestions** - Receive AI-powered optimization suggestions prioritized by importance (High/Medium/Low)
+- Smart Suggestions - Receive AI-powered optimization suggestions prioritized by importance (High/Medium/Low)
-- **🎨 Multiple Templates** - Choose from 4 professional templates: Modern, Classic, Minimal, and Creative
+- Multiple Templates - Choose from 4 professional templates: Modern, Classic, Minimal, and Creative
-- **📱 Live Preview** - See your CV update in real-time as you edit
+- Live Preview- See your CV update in real-time as you edit
-- **📤 Export Options** - Download as PDF, export as JSON, or copy plain text for ATS systems
+- Export Options- Download as PDF, export as JSON, or copy plain text for ATS systems
-- **🔄 Auto-Tailoring** - AI automatically reorders your experience and skills by relevance to the job
+- Auto-Tailoring - AI automatically reorders your experience and skills by relevance to the job
-- **💾 Local Storage** - All your data is saved locally in your browser
+- Local Storage - All your data is saved locally in your browser

-## 🚀 How It Works
+##  How It Works

 1. **Build Your Profile** - Enter your personal info, work experience, education, skills, projects, and certifications
 2. **Paste Job Description** - Copy and paste any job posting into the analyzer
 3. **AI Optimizes** - The AI extracts requirements, calculates match scores, and suggests improvements
 4. **Preview & Export** - Choose a template, preview your CV, and export as PDF

-## 🛠️ Tech Stack
+##  Tech Stack

 - **React 18** + **TypeScript** - Frontend framework
 - **Vite** - Build tool